Dreistein/better-xbox-controller/README.md

 ----
 The leds of the controller can be changed to a specific state or pattern.

-## .setLed(state)
-Use the `XBoxController.setLed(state)` method to send a request to the xBox controller.

-States are numeric constants, set in the `XBoxController.LED` object.
-The `.LED` object contains the following properties:
+The xBox 360 controller implements the following states and pattern:
 * ALL_OFF
 * ALL_BLINKING
 * FLASH_AND_LED_1